 Above is an example of a external bridge/antenna Finally, if you are so far away that even the bridge can’t connect to your host, you can add another Enstation 5 on their end to extend the internet signal so that you can be as far away as 5 miles!

-If you simply don’t have a host you can get internet from, consider using your phone.
+If you simply don’t have a host, you can get internet from, consider using your phone.
 Many smart phones can be set up so that they can be used as a hotspot.
-What this means is that your phone shares its internet connection via WiFi, allowing your computer and other devices to connect.
-Depending on your signal, the speeds can be great or absolutely make you want to poke your eyes out slow.
-Be aware that your phones service plan likely has a data cap, meaning that they will only let you transfer a limited amount of data per month.
+What this means is that your phone shares its internet connection via Wi-Fi, allowing your computer and other devices to connect.
+Depending on your signal, the speeds can be great or absolutely make you want to poke your eyes out slowly.
+Be aware that your phone's service plan likely has a data cap, meaning that they will only let you transfer a limited amount of data per month.
 So don’t plan on watching too many movies on Netflix or streaming Pandora.
-Even if your phones service provider says that you don’t have a data cap and are on an ‘unlimited plan’, they will still probably throttle your speed to painful levels once you exceed some threshold.
+Even if your phone’s service provider says that you don’t have a data cap and are on an ‘unlimited plan’, they will still probably throttle your speed to painful levels once you exceed some threshold.

 The final option I would consider is getting off grid internet from a satellite service provider.
 There are many companies that offer this service.
 Here is a great article that compares the two biggest internet satellite providers.
 It also explains exactly how it works and what equipment you need.
 Salivate is probably not the best option to go with, but if you need to, you can.
 Do you have a unique or different way of connecting to off grid internet?
 Share it in the comments below!
 Happy connecting!

 Published on 11/3/2022.
 Published in Off the Grid, and Tiny House Research.